 You can use the following steps to create a new project with web support.

-Run the following commands to use the latest version of the Flutter SDK from the beta channel and enable web support:
+Run the following commands to use the latest version of the Flutter SDK:

 flutter devices command outputs a

 that opens the Chrome browser with your app running,

 Web Server that provides the URL serving the app.

 In your IDE, you should see Chrome (web) in the device pulldown.

 Creating a new project with web support is no different than creating a new Flutter project for other platforms.

 Create a new app in your IDE and it automatically creates iOS, Android, and web versions of your app.
 (And macOS, too, if you’ve enabled desktop support.)
 From the device pulldown, select Chrome (web) and run your app to see it launch in Chrome.